Recurrent neural networks and transfer learning for elasto-plasticity in woven composites: Results and discussion

-The network configuration is defined by the number of GRU (or LSTM) units and the specification of the subsequent dropout layer.
-For example, the "3GRU(128) dp(40\%)" network consists of three GRU layers, each containing 128 units, followed by a 40\% dropout layer.

-Although the smallest network "GRU(32)" had the lowest validation loss, it can not generalize well due to higher MAE and RMSE error ranges when testing unseen test data.
+Although the smallest network "GRU(32)," had the lowest validation loss, it can not generalize well due to higher MAE and RMSE error ranges when testing unseen test data.
 "3LSTM(512) dp($50\%$)" displayed the lowest MAE and RMSE, indicating better prediction and generalization on unseen data than other models.
-However, note that the MBE of "3LSTM(512) dp($50\%$)" is not closest to zero, suggesting a potential underestimation of equivalent stress.
+However, note that the MBE of "3LSTM(512) dp($50\%$)" is not closest to zero, and its negative value suggests a systematic underestimation of equivalent stress.

-In figure \ref{fig:unseenStress}, "3LSTM(512) dp(50\%)" predictions are shown for stress components on two randomly selected test samples.
+Figure \ref{fig:unseenStress} shows predictions for stress components on two randomly selected test samples for the candidate network based on error metrics "3LSTM(512) dp($50\%$)".
 Figure \ref{fig:signal1} shows a strong correlation between the predictions and the desired stress values.
 However, stress prediction deviates for $\sigma_{33}$, where the desired value is close to zero throughout the loading increments.
 It is potentially related to the general underlying issue with neural networks, known as feature sparsity \cite{mehlig_machine_2021}, which needs further research to handle sequential regression tasks.
-It is possible that a network might have difficulty predicting features that are close to zero in a sample when there is a high number of input features (15 in this case).
+A network might have difficulty predicting features that are close to zero in a sample when there is a high number of input features (15 in this case).

-In spite of a highly random loading path, in \ref{fig:signal2}, the predicted values match well with the desired values from mean-field simulation.
+In spite of a highly random loading path, in Figure \ref{fig:signal2}, the predicted values match well with the desired values from mean-field simulation.
 It can be seen that the predictions on normal components are better than those on shear components.
-This observation can be attributed to woven composites' physical behavior, where normal stress components predominantly influence the overall response.
-The shear components are of a much lower order of magnitude, resulting in relatively more minor effects in the training of the network.
+This observation could be related to the higher level of non-linearity in shear components.